Second Anglo-Afghan War: Exploits of Abdur Rahman Khan

+Ayub Khan's rebellion

 Ayub Khan, who had been serving as governor of Herat, rose in revolt, defeated a British detachment at the Battle of Maiwand in July 1880 and besieged Kandahar.
 Roberts then led the main British force from Kabul and decisively defeated Ayub Khan on 1 September at the Battle of Kandahar, bringing his rebellion to an end.

 Aftermath

-With Ayub Khan defeated, the war was officially over and the British selected and supported a new Amir – Abdur Rahman Khan son of Muhammad Afzal and nephew of the former Amir Sher Ali.
-Rahman confirmed the Treaty of Gandamak, whereby the British took control of the territories ceded by Yaqub Khan, and also of Afghanistan's foreign policy in exchange for protection and a subsidy.
+With Ayub Khan defeated, the war was officially over with Abdur Rahman Khan ruling as Amir, he was seen as the real victor of the Second Anglo-Afghan War.
+Despite attempts by the British to hold on to Kandahar, they decided to return it to Afghanistan.
+Rahman confirmed the Treaty of Gandamak, whereby the British took control of the territories ceded by Yaqub Khan.
+The provocative policy of maintaining a British resident in Kabul was abandoned, but instead British Indian Muslim agents were to be left to smooth liaison between the governments.
+Britain would also handle Afghanistan's foreign policy in exchange for protection and a subsidy.
 The Afghan tribes maintained internal rule and local customs, and provided a continuing buffer between the British Raj and the Russian Empire.
+Ironically many of these policies had been desired by Sher Ali Khan, and war could have been prevented had they been implemented earlier.

+The war was expensive for Britain, spending some 17 million pounds during the war, which was three times the estimated cost.
+The costs rose just before the British left in March 1881, estimating to be around 19.5 million pounds.

+Rudyard Kipling may have been thinking of what some of the British survivors of the Anglo-Afghan wars had faced when he wrote in "The Young British Soldier":